markusweis/ai-project/README.md

 ## MLflow
 The created ML models and experiments are managed with MLflow.

+**Important:** The actual models got too large for a github repository.
+Therefore, they are stored in a cloud instead.
+You can load them here (https://nextcloud.timo-peter.de/s/A8wT4KzwnJfHfnj).
+To load them via mlflow, download the contents to `./mlartifacts/0`.
+This link is read-only.
+To get a link with write-access, ask the maintainers.

 Before creating a new model, start Mlflow UI with ```mlflow ui```.
 It should be running on  http://localhost:5000.